thoughtbot/top_secret/README.md

 [![Ruby](https://github.com/thoughtbot/top_secret/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/thoughtbot/top_secret/actions/workflows/main.yml)

-Filter sensitive information from free text before sending it to external services or APIs, such as Chatbots.
+Filter sensitive information from free text before sending it to external services or APIs, such as chatbots and LLMs.

 By default it filters the following: